Sebastian Andersson

-Martin Sebastian Andersson (born 15 July 1991) is a Swedish professional footballer who plays as a forward for Bundesliga club 1.
-FC Köln.
+Martin Sebastian Andersson (born 15 July 1991) is a Swedish former professional footballer who played as a striker.

 Club career

 Early career

 Andersson started out playing youth football for his hometown club Ängelholms FF when he was five.
 A couple of years later he also simultaneously started playing for Vinslövs IF.
 This was because his parents had separated and he was living every other week in different locations with each parent so he also had to switch between the two clubs every other week.
 When he turned 15 he joined the youth team of Helsingborgs IF but only a couple of years later the club discontinued the age group that he was playing for and as he wasn't given a first team contract he had to leave.

 He then went back to Ängelholm where he, as a seventeen-year-old, was put straight into the club's U21 team.
 After making his first-team debut in 2010, Andersson's first highly successful season was the 2011 Superettan, in which he was one of the top ten goalscorers in the second tier of the Swedish football league system.
 Due to his success he was signed by Allsvenskan club Kalmar FF after the season.

 On 1 August 2014, Andersson joined Djurgården.
 He made 39 competitive appearances and scored 16 goals for the Stockholm team before being sold to IFK Norrköping in 2016.